karban8/FoodBay-Food-Blogging-Web-App/README.md

 # FoodBay-Food-Blogging-Web-App
-A Full Stack Web Application built using MERN stack and Chakra UI
+A <b> Full Stack Web Application </b> built using MERN stack and Chakra UI
 <br/>FoodBay is a fully responsive Food Blogging App, where we can publish blogs about different cuisines from around the world, and it offers different consoles for admin and user.